franknoirot/megan-rodgers/pages/index.md

+---
-title: X
+title: home
 tagline: >-
   Edgy genderfluid design aesthetic with a focus on functionality, sustainability and comfort.
 featuredProjects:
-  - Beautiful Predator
+  - beautiful-predator
-  - Ghost Ranch
+  - ghost-ranch
-  - Natural Dyes
+  - natural-dyes
+---